excess-c64/v1541commander/README.md

 ### Official build for Windows

+The official build for Windows requires at least Windows 7 to run.
+This is a requirement of the Qt version used.
+If you want to run V1541Commander on older versions of Windows, you can try to build it yourself with an older version of Qt.

 The package for Windows includes a `setup.exe` tool for registering V1541Commander and creating file type associations.